airoldilab/sgd/README.md

 * Panos Toulis \<ptoulis@fas.harvard.edu\>

 ## References
+* Boris T. Polyak and Anatoli B. Juditsky.
+Acceleration of stochastic approximation by averaging. _SIAM Journal on Control and Optimization_, 30(4):838–855, 1992.
+* Herbert Robbins and Sutton Monro.
+A stochastic approximation method. _The Annals of Mathematical Statistics_, pp. 400–407, 1951.
-* Panos Toulis, Jason Rennie, Edoardo M. Airoldi, "Statistical analysis of stochastic gradient methods for generalized linear models", In _Proceedings of the 31st International Conference on Machine Learning (ICML)_, 2014.
+* Panos Toulis, Jason Rennie, and Edoardo M. Airoldi, "Statistical analysis of stochastic gradient methods for generalized linear models", In _Proceedings of the 31st International Conference on Machine Learning (ICML)_, 2014.